Approaches to Conflict-free Replicated Data Types: State-based CRDTs

 \section{State-based CRDTs}

 \topic{State-based propagation and conflict resolution}

 The state-based approach propagates replica states to other replicas.
-If the self state and a received state conflict, they must be merged (reconciled) into a new state, which reflects the conflict resolution.
+If the self state and a received state conflict, they must be merged (reconciled) into a new state reflecting the conflict resolution.
 In classic optimistic replication this was performed in some ad hoc way, through a user-defined merge procedure.

-Contrary to operation-based, where each operation is immediately propagated, propagating states, which can be large, is performed much less frequently.
+Contrary to the operation-based approach, where each operation is immediately propagated, propagating states, which can be large, is performed much less frequently.
 Also, as opposed to the usual causal broadcast to a well known group of replicas in the operation-based approach, state-based propagation can have many forms, e.g., through an epidemic propagation~\cite{DBLP:conf/podc/DemersGHIL87} to an unknown set of participants.

-Given that states can be propagated in many different ways and arrive at a replica in different orders, conflict resolution (merge) should be: \begin{itemize} \item deterministic: result as a function of inputs (current and received state); \item obviously a commutative function; \item associative: to give same result when merging in different orders; \item monotonic: merging with a ``newer'' state produces a ``newer'' state; \end{itemize}
+Given that states can be propagated in many different ways and arrive at a replica in different orders, conflict resolution (merge) should be: \begin{itemize} \item deterministic: result as a function of inputs (current and received state); \item obviously a commutative function; \item associative: to give the same result when merging in different orders; \item idempotent: merging equal states produces that state; \item merging with an older state produces the current state; \item monotonic: merging with a ``newer'' state produces a ``newer'' state. \end{itemize}

-The solution to these goals is to adopt for the replica state the mathematical concept of \emph{join-semilattices}~\cite{birkhoff1940}.
+The solution is to adopt for the replica state the mathematical concept of \emph{join-semilattices}~\cite{birkhoff1940}.
 We now present a very brief introduction to the concepts of order and lattices relevant for CRDTs.